mycodedstuff/db-migration/README.md

 #### Additional Features
 ##### 1. Lenient type checks for columns

-This library allows you to define which type differences are acceptable.
+This library allows you to define which type differences are acceptable using option `typeLenient`.
+This options takes a function with 2 parameters column type defined in haskell schema, data type in postgres and result true if the difference is acceptable.
 > This is useful in case where you already have a database whose column types may not agree with beam and running alters may not be feasible

 Sample Usage